 - Having enough of them on hand

-To go paper-free in the kitchen, you have to replace paper napkins, paper towels and other disposable products like cleaning wipes.
+To go paper-free in the kitchen, you have to replace paper napkins, paper towels, and other disposable products like cleaning wipes.
 I’ve found that there isn’t necessarily a single solution that replaces all of these, but that there are very effective replacements for each category.
-For instance:

-Hypothetically, all paper products could be replaced by huck towels or microfiber cloths if you didn’t mind the how they look as napkins.
-I’ve found that both of these are more absorbent than paper towels or regular napkins and surprisingly easy to use.
+Hypothetically, all paper products could be replaced by huck towels if you didn’t mind how they look as napkins.
+I’ve found that they are more absorbent than paper towels or regular napkins and surprisingly easy to use.